Vaijwade-Vaishnavi/Tic-tac-toe-Game-using-Java-Script/README.md

 Simple and Responsive UI: Enjoy a clean interface optimized for desktop and mobile.
 Reset Option: Restart the game at any time to play again.
 Interactive Design: Real-time feedback and animations for a seamless gaming experience.

 How to Play 🕹️
 Clone the repository or download the source code.
 Open index.html in your preferred browser.
 Take turns clicking on the grid to mark your symbol (X or O).
 Win by placing three of your symbols in a row, column, or diagonal.

 Technologies Used 🛠️
-HTML5: For the game structure.
+HTML: For the game structure.
-CSS3: For styling and layout.
+CSS: For styling and layout.
 JavaScript: For game logic and interactivity.
-How to Contribute 🤝
-Fork this repository.
-Create a new branch: git checkout -b feature-name.
-Make your changes and commit them: git commit -m 'Add feature'.
-Push to the branch: git push origin feature-name.
-Open a pull request.